taecontrol/moonguard-docs/docs/sites/sites-filament-resource.md

 # Sites Filament Resource

-If you are setting up larastats for the first time, there are probably no records in the sites table, in order to create new sites you may press **Create a Site** on home dashboard or you may go to Site (sidebar), and press **New Site** button.
+If you are setting up moonguard for the first time, there are probably no records in the sites table, in order to create new sites you may press **Create a Site** on home dashboard or you may go to Site (sidebar), and press **New Site** button.

 ## List sites